 The plantar fascia is a band of connective tissue that runs from your heel to your toes, helping to create the arch of your foot.
-The plantar fascia works as a very important shock absorber, and if overloaded may develop micro tears in the tissue, resulting in inflammation and significant heel pain.
+The plantar fascia works as a very important shock absorber and, if overloaded, may develop micro tears in the tissue, resulting in inflammation and significant heel pain.
 The most effective way to resolve plantar fasciitis is by understanding the condition and addressing the underlying causes.

 Plantar fasciitis is the result of excessive load placed on the ligament that helps create your arch, the plantar fascia.
-This load is typically due to repetitive activities which stress the tissue beyond its ability to accommodate the demands you are placing on it.
+This load is typically due to repetitive activities that stress the tissue beyond its ability to accommodate the demands you are placing on it.

 The most common causes of plantar fasciitis include:

 - Foot structure (both high arch and flat feet)

 - Poor foot posture (feet roll in when you walk)